top of page

 She has ten plays published through YouthPLAYS, where she also serves as Artistic Associate.
 Nicole contributed essays focusing on Theatre for Young Audiences (TYA) to A Companion to Children's Literature (Willey Blackwell, 2022) and to Bloomsbury Introduction to Children's and Young Adult Literature (Bloomsbury, 2017).
 She also collaborated with Matt Omasta of Utah State University on a book entitled Playwriting and Young Audiences: Collected Wisdom and Practical Advice from the Field (Intellect Press, 2017).

+Recipient of the 2024 Kennesaw State University College of the Arts Outstanding Part-Time Teacher and KSU Outstanding Part-Time Teacher Awards.
 National playwriting awards include the Write Now award and second place in the Beverly Hills Theatre Guild Marilyn Hall competition.
-A Hollins Children’s Literature MFA graduate, Playwright's Lab Core Visiting Faculty member, and part-time Assistant Professor at Kennesaw University, Nicole is also a member of Dramatists Guild, Working Title Playwrights, and TYA/USA.
+A Hollins Children’s Literature MFA graduate, Playwright's Lab Core Visiting Faculty member, and part-time Assistant Professor at Kennesaw University, Nicole is also a member of Dramatists Guild, Working Title Playwrights, TYA/USA, and the Environmental Education Alliance of Georgia

 Photo Credit: Donna Bise